Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/meadowmight/rules/_index.md

 This expansion adds four special tiles with their own rules.

 **Wolf:** When placed, you may _move_ all adjacent tiles that have a sheep.
 Move them one step, to a tile that's adjacent to them.
 (Yes, this may overlap existing tiles, even faceup ones.)
-Adjacent tiles without a sheep are turned facedown.
+Tiles that didn't move are turned facedown.

 **Tree:** When placed, you have a choice.
-Either rotate two tiles for free, or draw a tile (permanently increasing your hand size by 1).
+Either rotate 2 tiles for free, or draw a tile (permanently increasing your hand size by 1).

 **Pond:** All adjacent tiles with a sheep score +2 points.
-If there are _no_ adjacent tiles with sheep, you may take one Sheeple of yours back into your hand.
+If there are _no_ adjacent tiles with sheep, when placed, you may take one Sheeple of yours back into your hand.

-**House:** This tile and all adjacent tiles (horizontal and vertical) cannot be rotated.
+**House:** This tile and all adjacent tiles cannot be rotated.

-@TODO: IMAGE EXAMPLE

 Due to the extra tiles, the maximum board size is raised to 10x10.